-For many years, the website that is now Relational Implicit was known as Somatic Perspectives.
+For many years, the podcast that is now Relational Implicit was known as Somatic Perspectives.

 This change reflects a sense that our context has changed dramatically over the past decade or two.
 From being a relatively isolated current within the broader field of psychotherapy, experiential and somatic approaches are now widely perceived to be at the cutting edge of the profession.